Bowire

 Typed PDU rendering for IEEE 1278 traffic — EntityState / Fire / Detonation / Collision get a real form, not just a hex blob.

 Subscribe to a multicast group, watch live PDUs land in the streaming pane with structured fields per type.
 Anything Bowire doesn't have a typed renderer for falls back to a canonical hex dump so binary inspection still works.
-Built for the same simulation environments as Storm and the Estuary stack.
+Built for the same simulation environments as Surgewave and the Estuary stack.

 - UDP-multicast PDU listen